 Dessert Pizza with Mascarpone and Fruit

-This is a refined dessert pizza with marscarpone and fruit, and is an impressive way to finish your pizza party.
-You can use regular left over dough, and add pretty much any fruit you have on hand.
+This is a refined dessert pizza with mascarpone and fruit and is an impressive way to finish your pizza party.
+You can use regular leftover dough, and add pretty much any fruit you have on hand.
 Add some sugar to sweeten it all up and it is a sure winner.

 These are heavenly when eaten warm and fresh.
-Sprinkle the dough with cinnamon and sugar, roll up, cut into chunks and then bake.
+Sprinkle the dough with cinnamon and sugar, roll it up, cut it into chunks, and then bake.
 You can even fill the rolls with other fillings to mix it up – jam, fruits, syrups – anything sweet really.

-For other ways to use up dough, check my article on baking bread – 15 breads to cook in a pizza oven.
+For other ways to use up the dough, check my article on baking breads in your pizza oven.